cadenzah/videojs-react-enhanced/README.md

 When `videojs-react-enhanced` gets the passed plugin, it will register the plugin and initialize with the option provided.

 > NOTE: [As official document says](https://docs.videojs.com/tutorial-plugins.html), `videojs-react-enhanced` assumes that a plugin accepts only single `option` argument to initialize itself.

+## Contribution
+Fork the repository, make changes, commit your work, and make Pull Request!

 ## License
 [MIT Lisence](https://github.com/cadenzah/videojs-react-enhanced/blob/master/LICENSE)